bloodbros30/UCF_Project_2021/artifacts/architecture.md

 ![alt text](https://cdn.discordapp.com/attachments/548034934422634496/810605494694969365/download.png)

 There will be major classes needed for the user's page and chat.
-The user's page will give functionality where they can change their own profile picture and username.
-The chat class will include the given chats name, relevant tags, list of members, and there will be subclasses depending on whether the given chat is a group chat or direct message.
+The user's page will give functionality where they can change their own profile picture and username as well as a list of their group chats.
+The chat class will record the messages sent, who sent them, and when they were sent.

 # Data Design